Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Otters are semi-aquatic mammals famous for their adorable appearance and playful nature.

-You can find them all over the world, including North and South America, Europe, and Asia.
+You can find them worldwide, including North and South America, Europe, and Asia.
 One key adaptation that makes them great swimmers is their webbed feet.

 Otters have five webbed toes on each foot, allowing them to swim and dive easily.
 Their front paws are also highly dexterous, allowing them to manipulate and handle objects underwater.

-Otters use their webbed feet to paddle through the water and can reach speeds of up to 7 mph when swimming.
+Otters use their webbed feet to paddle through the water and can swim at speeds of up to 7 mph.

-Not only are otters great swimmers, but they also use their webbed feet to groom and care for their fur.
+Otters are not only great swimmers but also use their webbed feet to groom and care for their fur.

 Their dense, waterproof fur traps air against their skin, keeping them warm in cold water.